Woodland creation across Kirklees

 Purpose of woodland creation

-The planting of trees and creation of woodland provides multiple benefits to an area and the communities that live there.
-These include:
+The planting of trees and creation of woodland provides multiple benefits to an area and the communities that live there, including mitigating the effects of climate change by:

-- removal of carbon from the air and contribution to long-term carbon storage
+- removing carbon from the air and contributing to long-term carbon storage.

 - improving water quality by cleaning and filtering water before it reaches water courses.

-- increases biodiversity, expanding the variety of habitats, plants and animals, and helping to reverse the national decline
+- increasing biodiversity - expanding the variety of habitats, plants and animals, and helping to reverse the national decline.

-- provides communities with access to high quality green spaces to promote exercise, recreation and other associated health benefits
+- providing communities with access to high quality green spaces to promote exercise, recreation and other associated health benefits.

-- provides economic benefits - adding trees and woodland helps to transform areas by increasing their attractiveness, making them places that people want to live, work and invest.
+- providing economic benefits - adding trees and woodland helps to transform areas by increasing their attractiveness, making them places that people want to live, work and invest.

 What makes a woodland